agabhi017/GRE-words-practice/README.md

 # Screens

-It is a 2 screen app.
+It is a 2 screen app :
 1. The first screen shows the list of words and a refresh button to refresh the list
 2. The second screen features the meaning of the selected word and 1-click google search